emqx/cloud-docs/en_US/feature/project_center.md

 ![default_project](./_assets/pc_step1.png)

-1. Search and select a member account.
-When searching, you need to enter the full account name and set the role for the member account.
-If you haven't created a member account yet, you can create a member account in the Accounts menu.
+1. Search and select a subaccount.
+When searching, you need to enter the full account name and set the role for the subaccount.
+If you haven't created a subaccount yet, you can create a subaccount in the Accounts menu.
 [Learn more about role related information](./user.md).
-Here we give the member account `subuser1@emqx.io` the role of project administrator.
-You can add multiple member accounts in the member accounts input box.
+Here we give the subaccount `subuser1@emqx.io` the role of project administrator.
+You can add multiple subaccounts in the subaccounts input box.
-> If you do not need to set up a member account you can click Next to skip the settings.
+> If you do not need to set up a subaccount you can click Next to skip the settings.

 ![default_project](./_assets/pc_step2.png)